-From Dan on November 26th, 2008 in Green Remodeling
+From Dean Dowd on November 26, 2008 in Green Remodeling

 - On the stovetop, be sure to correctly size your pan to the burner.
 That is, a small pan on a large burner wastes close to half the heat emitted.